Moxiu9s/ADBandFastbootIn10sec-win/README.txt

-You Can Use "exe-based" for simplicy just click run installer scrpit and done
+You Can Use "exe-based" for simplicity just click run installer script and done

 if you decide to use original_app folder Run .bat File to Avoid Any ISSUES!